By Michael Lanza

 Weighing (per pair) about as much as a lightweight down jacket—and less than five ounces of water—the minimalist, collapsible LT5 poles stand up to more abuse than they’d receive on many well-maintained trails, as I discovered on a 74-mile backpacking trip through the Grand Canyon, including a 15-mile day traversing most of the rugged Escalante Route; on a seven-day, 96-mile traverse of the Wind River High Route, two-thirds of which is off-trail; and on a four-day, 45-mile hike through Yosemite.
-The carbon shafts extend to 130cm/51 inches, long enough for all but the tallest hikers, and collapse to a reasonably packable 60cm/23.5 inches.
+The carbon shafts extend to 130cm/51 inches, long enough for all but the tallest hikers, but their collapsed length of 60cm/23.5 inches isn’t very packable.
 While the twist-lock mechanism doesn’t lock as securely as a lever, they rarely slipped in use.
 The LT5 poles offer the performance needed by many hikers, backpackers—especially lightweight and ultralight—climbers, and others.

 See my full review of the Gossamer Gear LT5 trekking poles.

 BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this affiliate link to purchase the Gossamer Gear LT5 trekking poles at gossamergear.com.

 Plan your next great backpacking trip in Yosemite, Grand Teton, and other parks using my expert e-guides.